splunk/public-o11y-docs/admin/SSO/sso-ADSF.rst

 The Microsoft Active Directory Federation Services (ADFS) SSO integration lets your users log in to Observability Cloud using your Microsoft ADFS portal.

-Before you begin configuring the Microsoft Active Directory Federation Services (ADFS) integration, ensure you have completed the steps in :new-page-ref:'sso-label', including the section :ref:`Name an SSO integration<naming-note-sso>` to learn about naming your integrations.
+Before you begin configuring the Microsoft Active Directory Federation Services (ADFS) integration, ensure you have completed the steps in :ref:`sso-label`, including the section :ref:`Name an SSO integration<naming-note-sso>` to learn about naming your integrations.

 This integration is only available for Microsoft Active Directory with ADFS.
 In addition, you need to have the following fields in your ADFS configuration:

 - First Name